Green light for innovations

 How solar film revolutionised an industry

-Ultra-thin and highly flexible: HeliaFilm solar film, made by Heliathek in Dresden, weighs just 500 grams per square metre, is light on resources in manufacturing and can be laminated onto almost any material such as concrete, glass or steel – in particular, it can also be used on flexible surfaces unsuited to traditional solar technology.
+Ultra-thin and highly flexible: HeliaFilm® and HeliaSol® solar film, made by Heliathek in Dresden, weighs less than 1 kilogram per square metre and, therefore, has less than 5% of the weight of a traditonal solar power module.
+Thanks to resource efficient production the solar films by Heliathek generate only 20 grams of CO2 per kilowatt-hour, which gives them the lowest carbon footprint compared to any other form of power generation.
+Most importantly they can be laminated onto almost any material such as concrete, glass or steel – in particular, it can also be used on flexible surfaces unsuited to traditional solar technology.

 Cutting costs with drone inspections